If you have a question that you want to be added to the faq contact us.

 You don’t need to know anything beforehand.

 You can start as a beginner and improve on the way.
-However, if you are trying to solve a specific problem (like a project that was given to you as a student project), it is very helpful to watch the lectures and try to follow your tutor’s way of thought.
-We do know that many universities fail miserably on that point, but, still, watching the lectures may help as is participating actively.
+However, if you are trying to solve a specific problem (like a project that was given to you as a student project with a specific deadline), it is very helpful to watch the lectures and try to follow your tutor’s way of thought.
+We do know that many universities fail miserably on that point, but, still, watching the lectures may help as is participating actively in the learning process.